Grants

 We are looking for junior group leaders who are among the top-10% of peers in their field as evidenced by research output, potential to attract research funding, initial experience with supervision and mentoring, and academic citizenship.

-Moreover, the research line, whether fundamental, translational or clinical, needs to strongly contribute to the LUMC research strategy and the LUMC Themes of Innovation.
+Moreover, the research line, whether fundamental, translational or clinical, needs to strongly contribute to the LUMC research strategy.
 The call is aimed at starting group leaders who have obtained their PhD at least three and maximally 10 years before the call deadline, with possible extension for a maximum of five years due to parental leave, medical training or other documented reasons.

 We are looking for junior group leaders who are among the top-10% of peers in their field as evidenced by research output, potential to attract research funding, initial experience with supervision and mentoring, and academic citizenship.

-Moreover, the research line, whether fundamental, translational or clinical, needs to strongly contribute to the LUMC research strategy and the LUMC Themes of Innovation.
+Moreover, the research line, whether fundamental, translational or clinical, needs to strongly contribute to the LUMC research strategy.
 The call is aimed at starting group leaders who have obtained their PhD at least three and maximally 10 years before the call deadline, with possible extension for a maximum of five years due to parental leave, medical training or other documented reasons.

 See the LUMC Junior PI Program regulations and preproposal form for further details on eligibility criteria and extension clauses.